sefaaydgan/code-first-case/README.md

 When clicking on any movie in the table, it redirects to the movie's detail page.
 On the detail page, all details related to the movie are listed.
 A button is also added to redirect back to the main page.

+In the case, since it was requested to search for "Pokemon" by default, I wrote a custom hook to initially set the search parameter.
+This hook both updates the URL and sends a request using the search parameter.

 Then, I deployed my project to Vercel.

 [My Project on Vercel](https://code-first-case.vercel.app)